Online English Language Learner Studies Degree Courses

 ELL 359 Contemporary Issues in English Language Instruction

 Historical influences on instructional design in second language education will be explored.
 National and state standards for all learners and the implication for ELL instruction will be analyzed.
 Dual language instruction, bilingual education, and the politics of this as contrasted to English Language immersion programs will also be examined.

 ELL 361 Language Learning in a Global Context

 This course introduces students to the issues surrounding second language learning around the world.
 Emphasis will be given to educational, civic, business, governmental, and cultural issues.

 ELL 497 English Language Learner Studies Capstone

 This is the capstone course for the English Language Learner Studies major, to be taken at the completion of the major courses.
-This course provides students with the opportunity to integrate and apply their learning from the course of study for English Language Learners studies in a comprehensive manner.
-Students will reflect on the courses taken and develop an understanding of the Teachers of English to Other Language Speakers (TESOL) standards and the National Council for Accreditation of Teacher Education (NCATE) standards, developmentally appropriate practices based upon language development research, and professionalism.
-This course will culminate with a comprehensive final project that integrates the student learning throughout the program.
+This course provides students with the opportunity to integrate and apply their learning from the course of study for English Language Learner studies in a comprehensive manner and prepare themselves for their future teaching careers.
+Students will reflect on the work they have produced in their BAELLS courses, develop an understanding of the Teachers of English to Other Language Speakers (TESOL) standards and the National Council for Accreditation of Teacher Education (NCATE) standards, and develop skills for applying to teaching positions.
+This course will culminate with an e-portfolio of student work and a comprehensive final project that integrates learning throughout the program.

 If this program fits your personal and professional goals, contact Ashford University at 866.711.1700 to learn more, or request additional information.